ibm-cloud-docs/codeengine/cmd_defs.md

 {: #cli-buildrun}

 A build, or image build, is a mechanism that you can use to create a container image from your source code. {{site.data.keyword.codeengineshort}} supports building from a Dockerfile and buildpack.
- Use the `buildrun` commands to generate images from a build configuration.
+ Use `buildrun` commands to submit, display details, and delete build runs.
 Before you use `buildrun` commands, you must be targeting a [project](#cli-project).
-Use `buildrun` commands to submit, display details, and delete build runs.
 {: shortdesc}

 You can use either `buildrun` or `br` in your build commands.
 To see CLI help for the build command, run `ibmcloud ce br`.